 Sports Parent Mascot?

 They annoy coaches and umpires.
 The simplest aspect they don’t do is pose for pix with little youngsters and shoot t-shirts out of air cannons into the group.
-And much like team mascots are representatives of an entire crew, regrettably, demanding and mouthy Sports Parents are representatives of all of the dad and mom on a group.
+Much like team mascots, mascots are representatives of an entire crew, and, regrettably, demanding and mouthy sports parents are representatives of all the dads and moms in a group.
+From my stories on the sidelines and in the stands at my boys’ games, I’ve listed the eight Most Annoying Sports Parents.
+Please allow me to understand if you’ve stumbled upon different varieties.

 The Voice Command Parent